 The duties of the finance committee include monitoring and reporting on the organization’s funding needs as well as its resource management.
-Its members will work to assess the nonprofit’s financial health and the potential risks it nonprofit faces.
+Its members will work to assess the nonprofit’s financial health and the potential risks the nonprofit faces.

 Finance committees also play a vital role in reviewing and approving the organization’s budget.
 Committee members aren’t always expected to get into the operating details, but they will provide high-level oversight and determine whether the budget aligns with the nonprofit’s mission and goals.

 Lastly, members of the finance committee — and the board of directors in general — help direct some fundraising efforts.
 This work may include reviewing fundraising trends and providing revenue targets in support of the nonprofit’s operational needs.